HaleFader/HaleFader.github.io/index.md

 <br> <br>
 <!-- <h2>  What should you eat in New York?</h2>-->
 <h2>  What to eat (and what to double-check)</h2>
-Not only is the number of restaurants in NYC extensive, so is the variety of cuisine categories offered in New York City.
+Not only is the number of restaurants in NYC extensive, so is the variety of cuisine categories offered.
 With so many options, choosing where to eat can be daunting.
 To help guide diners toward both satisfying and safe choices, Figures 4.1 and 4.2 visualize how customer satisfaction and sanitation align—or don’t—for different cuisine types.
 <br> <br>
 Figure 4.1 displays the top 10 cuisines by percentage of A health grades, highlighting which types most frequently meet the city's highest cleanliness standard.
 Soups/Salads/Sandwiches leads with the highest share of 'A' grades and also holds a strong average rating, making it a solid pick for cautious diners.
 Salads, Donuts, and Tex-Mex also combine above-average ratings with strong cleanliness records, suggesting reliability in both experience and safety.
 On the other hand, Hamburgers and Soul Food appear with lower customer ratings and slightly weaker A-grade percentages, despite being relatively common and popular.
 <br> <br>